 Sorine® Tablets contain the following inactive ingredients: microcrystalline cellulose, lactose monohydrate, corn starch, stearic acid, magnesium stearate and silicon dioxide.

-Oral Sorine® (Sotalol Hydrochloride Tablets, USP) are indicated for the treatment of documented ventricular arrhythmias, such as sustained ventricular tachycardia, that in the judgment of the physician are life-threatening.
-Because of the proarrhythmic effects of sotalol (see WARNINGS), including a 1.5 to 2% rate of Torsade de Pointes or new VT/VF in patients with either NSVT or supraventricular arrhythmias, its use in patients with less severe arrhythmias, even if the patients are symptomatic, is generally not recommended.
-Treatment of patients with asymptomatic ventricular premature contractions should be avoided.
+SORINE (sotalol hydrochloride) tablets may not enhance survival in patients with ventricular arrhythmias.
+Because of the proarrhythmic effects of SORINE (sotalol hydrochloride) tablets, including a 1.5% to 2% rate of Torsade de Pointes (TdP) or new ventricular tachycardia/fibrillation (VT/VF) in patients with either non-sustained ventricular tachycardia (NSVT) or supraventricular arrhythmias (SVT), its use in patients with less severe arrhythmias, even if the patients are symptomatic, is generally not recommended.
+Avoid treatment of patients with asymptomatic ventricular premature contractions [see WARNINGS AND PRECAUTIONS].